If you’ve ever wondered how police horses are trained to be calm in situations that would alarm most horses, then you’ll want to watch this video.

 So how does a police horse learn these skills?
 Through thorough and extensive training, horses can be taught how to act appropriately even when situations are chaotic.

-Before a police horse can serve in public, he has to be steady, knowledgeable, and dependable, so the training is carefully designed.
+Before a mounted unit can serve in public, he has to be steady, knowledgeable, and dependable, so the training is carefully designed.

 Many riding horses can also benefit from the type of training that police horses receive.
-If you want to help bombproof your horse and prepare him for things that he might encounter when you ride off of the farm, then using these training techniques may be a great approach.
+If you want to help bombproof your horse and prepare him for things that he might encounter when you ride off of the farm, then using these mounted police training techniques and obstacle courses may be a great approach.

 Try to expose your horse to many different objects and situations.
 For instance, you’re likely to come across scary objects like dogs, umbrellas, bicycles, and baby carriages, so expose your horse to them on the farm where he is more secure and where he’ll have the opportunity to inspect them and realize that they won’t harm him.